Unanoc/postgresExporter/README.md

 # postgresExporter
-Exporting from PostgreSQL database to CSV files.
+Exporting tables from PostgreSQL database to CSV files.